Indiana’s Most Romantic Locations For Photographers

 18. War Memorial

 The Indiana World War Memorial was constructed to honor the veterans of WWI and is another of those instantly recognizable Indianapolis spots.
-The Memorial serves as the centerpiece of the plaza and connects to University Park, the oldest part of the plaza and is full of gorgeous paths, statues and fountains.
+The Memorial serves as the centerpiece of the plaza and connects to University Park, the oldest part of the plaza, and is full of gorgeous paths, statues, and fountains.
+Plus the upper level is a perfect spot for including the Indianapolis skyline in your photos!

 19. Fountain Square